Esbjerg Travel Guide

 If you’re staying in Esbjerg but want to explore the nearby area, you have many great options.

-The best one is to visit Ribe, Denmark’s oldest city, located very close to Esbjerg.
-It takes less than a half hour to reach it by car.
-In a day, you can see most of the city’s attractions, so it is ideal for a day trip from Esbjerg.
+The best idea is to visit Ribe, Denmark’s oldest city, located very close to Esbjerg.
+It takes less than 1.5 hours to reach Ribe by car.
+In a single day, you can see most of the city’s attractions and go back again, so Ribe is ideal for a day trip from Esbjerg.

-The west coast of Denmark is very interesting in general, and you can also explore nature.
+The entire west coast of Denmark is very interesting in general, and you can also explore nature there.
 Take a look at Nationalpark Vadehavet, one of the best natural attractions in the whole country.

-And of course, Denmark’s second-largest city Aarhus is not that far away either: There is a direct train which has a transportation time of fewer than two hours.
-If you’re up for an even longer ride, Copenhagen can also be reached in a half day.
-Even the German border is within a very fair distance from Esbjerg, although that trip is a lot easier with a car than with a train.
+And of course, Denmark’s second-largest city Aarhus is not that far away either: There is a direct train which has a transportation time of just around two hours.
+If you’re up for a slightly longer ride, Copenhagen can also be reached in just a couple of hours.
+Even the German border is within a fair distance when staying in Esbjerg, although that trip is a lot easier to take by car.

 Conclusion